 You have more options than you think, and several are more practical for a beach setting than fresh flowers.

 Traditional bouquets wilt fast in tropical heat.
-According to Destination Wedding Details, over 35 unique beach bouquet styles now incorporate seashells, starfish, and tropical alternatives that travel well and last forever.
+Over 35 unique beach bouquet styles now incorporate seashells, starfish, and tropical alternatives that travel well and last forever, as Destination Wedding Details notes.
 Here’s what works:

 -